Jump to Section

 Gtag Implementation

-How to Setup Dynamic Remarketing in Google Tag Manager?
+How to Setup Dynamic Remarketing in Google Tag Manager

 To effectively send dynamic remarketing events to Google Ads, you can leverage Google Tag Manager (GTM) to manage and deploy your tracking tags efficiently.
 Below is a step-by-step guide to setting up dynamic remarketing events using GTM.
 If you are utilizing Gtag, you can skip this step.